terotests/Ranger/README.md

 # Modules, classes and operators

 The basic unit of the program is class.
-The functions of classes can not be overloaded at the moment, which meanse that you can not have two functions with different parameters or different return values.
+The functions of classes can not be overloaded at the moment, which means that you can not have two functions with different parameters or different return values.

 Each source file can import other files using `Import` command.